zacharydonsky/gatsby-starter-netlify-cms/src/pages/about/index.md

 about_us:
   title: Who Are We
   description: >-
-    HATS is a grassroots, incorporated non-for profit that aims to ease the homelessness crisis in Hamilton, where the current shelter system is often at full capacity and unable to meet the individual needs of a number of homeless persons.
+    HATS is a grassroots, incorporated non profit that aims to ease the homelessness crisis in Hamilton, where the current shelter system is often at full capacity and unable to meet the individual needs of a number of homeless persons.

     Our organization is currently funded solely by donations and grants.

-    It’s governed by a corporate board and steering committee that includes professionals with years of non-profit experience, serving the unhoused and marginalized members of the Hamilton community.
+    We're  governed by a corporate board and steering committee that includes professionals with years of non-profit experience, serving the unhoused and marginalized members of the Hamilton community.

     We’ve trained more than 50 volunteers, obtained contractors, secured donations and insurance, and coordinated support service delivery with existing agencies.

-    This includes two trained social workers who will be seconded to the site by Wesley Urban Ministries.empowerment.
+    This includes two trained social workers who will be seconded to the site by Wesley Urban Ministries.
 team_bios:
   title: Our Leadership Team
   bios: